-What is hidden manna?
+What is MANNA?

 During the generations of Egyptian slavery, the Israelites had lost track of God's Sabbath day.
 As later verses in this chapter show, this daily meal became God’s teaching tool.
 It taught or revealed the correct day to keep the Sabbath and what was permissible on it (Exodus 16:22 - 30).

 The apostle John helps tie all this together by recording Jesus' words that link him to the miracle of food raining down from heaven.
-In chapter 6 verses 49 to 51 Christ states that the children of Israel ate manna in the wilderness but died.
+In chapter 6 verses 49 to 51, Christ states that although the children of Israel ate this miraculous food in the wilderness they died.
 He, however, as the Savior of mankind, is the true bread from heaven that if anyone eats they will not die.

 Your second question centers on what the “hidden manna” is that Revelation discusses in chapter 2 verse 17.
 This verse states that Jesus will give some of this special substance to those who overcome.
 This food is symbolic of his life, ministry, and sacrifice that he freely offered to make possible the gift of eternal life.
 Where, however, is Jesus today?
 Is he not "hidden" in heaven until he returns to the earth?
 Christ, therefore, is referencing himself.